Michael C. Ubell 70F

 Lauren Thaler 75S P08

 Sleepy Hollow, NY

 Lauren works as a relocation consultant for the Intrepid New Yorker, a woman-owned and -operated business, which provides cross-cultural and destination services for multi-national corporate employees and their families moving to the NY metro area.
 In addition, Lauren is involved with several not-for-profit organizations, including Juvenile Diabetes Research Foundation, American Jewish Committee, and their local synagogue.
 Lauren is married to William S. Null, 72F and they live in Sleepy Hollow, NY.
-Their son, Evan Thaler-Null 08F, also graduated from Hampshire and works with two horses in sustainable agriculture in the Hudson Valley area.
+Their son, Evan Thaler-Null 08F, graduated from Hampshire and works with two horses in sustainable agriculture in the Hudson Valley area.
 Their daughter Danielle and son-in-law Yaniv live in CT with two young grandchildren, keeping everyone busy and smiling!